thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 21 December 2025

-- The average temperature today is 9.42˚C,
+- The average temperature today is 10.43˚C,
-- With highs of 9.73˚C and lows of 8.49˚C,
+- With highs of 10.85˚C and lows of 9.83˚C,
-- It may feel like 7.28˚C with light rain
+- It may feel like 9.96˚C with overcast clouds
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 5.36m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 95%
+- The pressure is 1003hPa and humidity is 93%
 - The sun will rise at 08:13 and set at 15:59

 <!-- weather_marker ends -->